 "From the Forgotten Coast to the Red Hills," his 2019 show at the Phipps Gallery of the Tallahassee Museum showcased his perspective on the ecology and natural history of two very different yet connected areas known for their biological diversity and scenic beauty -- the coastline which stretches from Mexico Beach on the Gulf of Mexico to St. Marks on Apalachicola Bay, known as the Forgotten Coast, and the pine upland area of rolling fields, rivers and lakes located between Thomasville, Georgia and Tallahassee known as the Red Hills.
 In these emotional landscapes, Eluster uncovers the gradually disappearing physical evidence of a natural environment that is fading into the past -- recording it for future generations.
 "My duty as an artist is to capture the landscapes around us," he says, "and so if they do change, the memories will continue to be there.”

 Eluster currently works out of his art studio in his hometown of Tallahassee.
 He is a past President of the Tallahassee Watercolor Society and has been the Artist in Residence for the Riley House Museum and Resource Center of African American History and Culture, which houses a collection of his historical works.
-Eluster's recent portrait work was selected for inclusion in a summer 2021 show - "Reverberations: Black Artists on Racism and Resilience" - at The James Museum in St. Petersburg.
-He is also preparing for a solo exhibition at the Gadsden Arts Center in Quincy, Florida January 14 - March 19, 2022.
+Eluster's recent portrait work was selected for inclusion in the summer 2021 show - "Reverberations: Black Artists on Racism and Resilience" - at The James Museum in St. Petersburg.
+He was also celebrated with a retrospective exhibition at the Gadsden Arts Center in Quincy, Florida at the beginning of 2022.